alston13r/neat/README.md

 There are demo pages available through the navigation site which feature some usage of the Neat algorithm as well as some other pieces that will be incorporated later.

 ## Installing
-There's 2 scripts included in the package.json, `generateDocs` and `build`.
-You will need to run `npm run-script build` in order to generate all the JavaScript used in the project.
-You should also run `npm run-script generateDocs` if you plan on looking at the documentation through the navigator site, rather than the source code.
+There's 2 scripts included in the package.json, `doc` and `build`.
+You will need to run `npm run build` in order to generate all the JavaScript used in the project.
+You should also run `npm run doc` if you plan on looking at the documentation through the navigator site, rather than the source code.

 ## Contributing
 This project uses TypeDoc for documentation.
 If you want to contribute documentation, make sure to run `npm install` in the root diretory.